jules2689/trudeau/docs/2020-04-20/pre_news.md

 **Rosemary**:

-Tom Murphy thank you for that.
+Tom Murphy, thank you for that.
 Let me turn to Brett Ruskin who is in Portapique.
 It's a small community.
 How are people dealing with things today as they start to understand the magnitude of whathappened?